Normal Reference Attention and Defective Feature Perception Network for Surface Defect Detection: Experimental Results

-The MSFDM is used to segment the defects through the input images and corresponding reconstructed images, which is the key to achieve accurate defect segmentation.
-Thus, the MSFDM is compared with pixel gap, MSFR and SSIM segmentation methods.
+The MSDSM is used to segment the defects through the input images and corresponding reconstructed images, which is the key to achieving accurate defect segmentation.
+Thus, the MSDSM is compared with the pixel gap, MSFR, and SSIM segmentation methods.

-Column D, E and F of Fig. \ref{fig_11} show the examples of the influence of MSFDM.
-The MSFDM can obtain more clear anomaly detection compared to pixel gap (column D) and SSIM (column F).
-Compare with the MSFR (column E), the MSFDM can achieve more accurate defect localization.
-The quantitative results are shown in column D, E and F of TABLE \ref{table5}.
-When the MSFDM is replaced with pixel gap, MSFR and SSIM, the image/pixel ROCAUC values decrease by 2.76/13.29\%, 1.66/5.28\% and 8.59/11.19\% respectively compared to the entire RB-AE (column A).
+Columns D, E, and F of Fig. \ref{fig_13} show examples of the influence of the MSDSM.
+The MSDSM can obtain clearer anomaly detection than the pixel gap (Column D) and SSIM (Column F).
+Compared with the MSFR (Column E), the MSDSM can achieve a more accurate defect localization.
+The quantitative results are shown in Columns D, E, and F of TABLE \ref{table6}.
+When the MSDSM is replaced with a pixel gap, MSFR, and SSIM, the image/pixel ROCAUC values decrease by 2.76/13.29\%, 1.66/5.28\%, and 8.59/11.19\%, respectively, compared to the entire NDP-Net (Column A).

-These experimental results demonstrate that the MSFDM is superior to other segmentation methods.
-MSFDM leverages the multi scale concatenated discriminative features to segment defects, which further improve the overall performance.
+These experimental results demonstrate that the MSDSM is superior to other segmentation methods.
+MSDSM leverages the multi-scale concatenated discriminative features to segment defects, which further improves the overall performance.